Man Charged in Abduction, Assault, Shooting of 12-Year-Old Fla. Boy

 The boy couldn't see but was found wandering by a good Samaritan on a bicycle, who led him to a nearby business where they called 911.

-Surveillance footage from the business showed the boy covered in blood and collapsing to the ground before police officers arrive.
+"He took this victim to a nearby convenience store and summoned assistance, which ultimately saved his life," Major Brian Rafky of the MDPD Special Victims Bureau said Tuesday, adding the suspect has a criminal history.

-"The young boy says he couldn’t see at the time.
-He had lost his sight and he was using his touch to find his way around trying to seek help," Zabaleta said.
+Surveillance footage from the business showed the boy covered in blood and collapsing to the ground before police officers arrived.

 Miami-Dade Fire Rescue responded to the scene and transported the boy to Jackson Memorial Hospital's Ryder Trauma Center in critical condition.